 Kindling the hope of something good in the reader’s mind can keep him stuck to your post till the end.
 Facts will help you catch the attention of the reader.
 While a good hope kindling opening paragraph like the below might get all the positive attention of the reader.

 “So, how much did your fruit orchard yield this summer?
-What if I told you can earn threefold with that much fertilizer and half the labor done?
+What if I told you can earn threefold with that much fertilizer and half the labour done?
 Recent developments in machinery farming equipment have really made farming a single man’s quest.”

 As you will notice I started by giving them the hope of earning 3X which is very positive and the reader will surely read further to know how.